-Characters and Setting Events leading to conflict Struggle in story Events resulting from conflict Moral Lesson courageous plain screech vain

-Read the definition and fill in the blank space with the best word from the list.

-a high shrill cry

-not at all beautiful

-very proud of your appearance

-able to face and deal with danger

-Use words from the box that describe what the peacock looked like before he became beautiful and after he became beautiful.

-funny

-wrinkled

-plain beautiful

-bright blue

-green

-prown

-dirty

-golden eyes

-Before After

-Let's write Change these sentences from direct to indirect speech.

-"Where are you going in such a hurry?" asked Peacock.

-Peacock asked Indra

-"The evil king Ravana is trying to catch me."
+Characters and Setting Events leading to conflict Struggle in story Events resulting from conflict Moral Lesson plain vain Let's write Read the definition and fill is space with the best word fr courag ебиз screech a high shrill cry not at all beautif ul very proud of yo ur appearance able to face and deal with danger S. C. Let's write and after he became beau e he became l beautiful funny wrinkled den eyes [plain] beaut iful bright blue gree en brow n dirt u gold deri eges Before Afte er Let's write Change these sentences fro om direct to i ndirect spe ech.
+Change these sentences fro going in such a hurry?" asked ndirect spe ech. going in such a hurry?" asked ndirect spe ech.
+"Where are you g going in such a hurry?" asked ndirect spe ech.
+"Where are you g going in such a hurry?" asked ndirect spe ech.